ankush91/Geometric-Modelling/README.md

 * Superellipsoids
 * Hierarchical models </br>

+## Additional Notes:
-The readme.txt file in each of the above folder(s) outlines code features & further instructions pertaining to compiling and running code.  </br>
+* The readme.txt file in each of the above folder(s) outlines code features & further instructions pertaining to compiling and running code

-The code is implemented in C++ (.cpp) and the output files are generated in open inventor (.iv) format.
+* The code is implemented in C++ (.cpp) and the output files are generated in open inventor (.iv) format